Jack Rathbone: Collegiate

 Rathbone joined the Harvard Crimson men's ice hockey team to compete in their 2018–19 season and received the Don Parsons Memorial Scholarship in recognition of his "character, community service, leadership and academics."
 As a freshman at Harvard, Rathbone skated in 33 games and finished the season with seven goals and 15 assists for 22 points.
 His first collegiate goal came against the Quinnipiac Bobcats on November 2, 2018, and he finished the year with a seven-game point-streak.
-His seventh point in the same amount of games came during a loss against Clarkson which effectively knocked Harvard out of the ECAC playoffs.
+His seventh point in the same number of games came during a loss against Clarkson which effectively knocked Harvard out of the ECAC playoffs.
 As he completed the season second amongst league rookies in points, he was named to the ECAC Hockey All-Rookie Team.

 Rathbone re-joined the Harvard Crimson for his sophomore year and recorded 31 points in 28 games as the season was cut short due to COVID-19.
 Prior to the seasons' cancellation, Rathbone earned national recognition with an election to the First Team All-ECAC Hockey team and AHCA All-American First Team.
 Once the season was cancelled, Rathbone returned home and debated whether he should return to college or start his professional career.

 Professional

-On July 14, 2020, Rathbone signed a three-year entry-level contract with the Canucks, effectively concluding his collegiate career.
+On July 14, 2020, Rathbone signed a three-year entry-level contract with the Canucks, thus concluding his collegiate career.
 On May 6, 2021, Rathbone scored his first NHL goal in a 6–3 win against the Edmonton Oilers.

+On October 17, 2023, Rathbone was traded by the Canucks alongside Karel Plášek to the Pittsburgh Penguins, in exchange for Mark Friedman and Ty Glover.
+He played out the remainder of the season with Pittsburgh's AHL affiliate, the Wilkes-Barre/Scranton Penguins, registering 8 goals and 24 points through 67 regular season games.

+As a free agent from the Penguins, Rathbone was signed to a one-year, two-way contract with the Buffalo Sabres on July 1, 2024.